-Allow Raid Dino Feeding
+Allow Raid Dino to Feed

-The above-stated settings have been derived with a stabilized playthrough in mind that still serves as a decent challenge for all those who desire to enjoy Ark Single Player mode to the fullest.
+The above-stated settings have been derived with a stabilized playthrough in mind that still serves as a decent challenge for all those who desire to enjoy Ark Single-Player mode to the fullest.

 Thanks!
 Do share your feedback with us. ⚡